 David graduated from Medical School at the University of Cape Town and completed his internship at Groote Schuur Hospital and post-graduate residency in Yorkshire, concentrating on internal medicine sub-specialties leading to passing the examinations for Membership of the Royal Colleges of Physicians of the United Kingdom, in Scotland.

 After 8 years in rural practice in Eastern Canada he worked at Comox Medical Clinic.
 During this time he was on the medical executive of St Joseph's General Hospital for three years, followed by three years as Medical Director.
 He was a founding board member of the Comox Valley Division of Family Practice and served on the board of the Comox Valley Hospice Society.
 He has completed two intensive courses with the Victoria Hospice Society.
 He too has taken additional training in modalities for the treatment of pain: injections (trigger points, prolotherapy, perineural/neuroprolo), acupuncture, manual release techniques, muscle testing and the use of ultrasound for certain guided injections.
-He is a board and teaching faculty member of the Canadian Society of Clinical Hypnosis (BC Division), currently serving as vice-president, and is trained in several counselling techniques for pain removal.
+He is a member of the executive board and teaching faculty of the Canadian Society of Clinical Hypnosis (BC Division), currently serving as vice-president, and is trained in several counselling techniques for pain removal.

 David and Jannice are Licentiates of the Medical Council of Canada, have received certification from the College of Family Physicians of Canada and the Acupuncture Foundation of Canada Institute, and have trained in prolotherapy with the American Association of Orthopedic Medicine and the Hackett-Hemwell-Patterson Foundation.
-Dr. John Lyftoft instructed them in Perineural Injection Treatment ( at courses in Canada, USA, and New Zealand.
+Dr. John Lyftoft instructed them in Perineural Injection Treatment ( at courses in Canada, USA, and New Zealand).
 They have trained in ultrasound-guided injections with Dr Tom Clark, Dr Philip Peng, Dr Sean Mulvaney, Dr Stan Lam and others (at Cambridge University, MSKUS, the AAOM, ISURA, and at the University of Toronto Anaesthesia department).
-Other training modalities have included pain neutralization technique with Dr. Kaufman in Denver, and trigger point injections with Drs.
+Other training modalities have included pain neutralization technique with Dr. Kaufman in Denver and trigger point injections with Drs.
 Siren and Henry (Victoria, BC and Kingston, Ontario respectively).
 They taught and volunteered at prolotherapy clinics in Mexico and Honduras.
-They have completed the Post-Graduate Certificate in Pain Management from the Department of Rehabilitation Medicine at the University of Alberta, are University of British Columbia clinical instructors and fellows of the College of Family Physicians of Canada.
+They have completed the Post-Graduate Certificate in Pain Management from the Department of Rehabilitation Medicine at the University of Alberta, are University of British Columbia clinical instructors, and fellows of the College of Family Physicians of Canada.